-Zafos Xagoraris (Athens, 1963) has studied at the Athens School of Fine Arts (ASFA) and the Massachusetts Institute of Technology (MIT) with Alexander S. Onassis Foundation scholarship.
+Zafos Xagoraris (Athens, 1963) has studied at the Athens School of Fine Arts and the Massachusetts Institute of Technology (MIT) with an Alexander S. Onassis Foundation scholarship.
 His Ph.D. was about the construction of miracles by Hero of Alexandria (Department of Architecture of the National Technical University of Athens).

-He has participated in exhibitions such as: documenta 14, Kassel and Athens, 2017, Politiche della Natura, Fondazione Zimei, Pescara, 2016, 4th Athens Biennial, 2013, Sotto Quale Cielo, Museo Riso, Palermo, 2011, ETICO_F, Termini Imerese, 2010, Manifesta 7, Rovereto, 2008, 1st Bienal Fin del Mundo, Ushuaia, 2007, 1st Thessaloniki Biennale, 2007 and the 27th Sao Paulo Bienal, 2006.
+Xagoraris has participated in exhibitions such as the 58th Venice Biennale, Greek Pavilion, “Mr. Stigl”, 2019, ‘Have we met?
+Dialogues on Memory and Desire”, Stamps Gallery, Ann Arbor, 2018, Documenta 14, Kassel and Athens, 2017, Politiche della Natura, Fondazione Zimei, Pescara, 2016, 4th Athens Biennial, 2013, Sotto Quale Cielo, Museo Riso, Palermo, 2011, ETICO_F, Termini Imerese, 2010.
+Also, Manifesta 7, Rovereto, 2008, 1st Bienal Fin del Mundo, Ushuaia, 2007, 1st Thessaloniki Biennale, 2007 and the 27th Sao Paulo Bienal, 2006.

 He was one of the curators of the Greek Pavilion of the 9th Venice Biennale of architecture (2004) and the 2nd Athens Biennial (2009), while he has presented the outdoor installations: “Downhill Classroom”, Benaki Museum, Athens, 2015 and “The Performance”, NEON city project, Athens, 2016.